Jeana Keough: Career

-Keough appeared in several movies and television shows in the mid-1980s.
+Keough appeared in several movies and television shows during the early to mid-1980s.
 As an actress, she has been credited as Jeana Tomasina or Jeana Keough.

 Playboy Playmate

 Keough was Playboy magazine's Playmate of the Month in November 1980.
 In 1983, she appeared in "Playboy Video Magazine, Vol. 4." and still makes occasional promotional appearances for Playboy.

 Music videos

 Along with Danièle Arnaud and fellow Playmate Kymberly Herrin, Keough was one of the three muses in the ZZ Top music videos "Legs", "Sharp Dressed Man", "Gimme All Your Lovin', and "Sleeping Bag".

 Reality television

 As Jeana Keough, she is one of the original cast members of the reality show, The Real Housewives of Orange County, on the Bravo cable network.
 In season five, she appeared as a regular cast member in three episodes.
 Since departing as a full-time member, Keough has appeared as a recurring cast member in season six and has made multiple guest appearances in the later seasons.

 Keough was featured as a client on the Bravo series Thintervention with Jackie Warner.